h3rald/litestore/admin/md/api_docs.md

 #### PATCH docs/:id

-Adds, removes, replaces or tests the specified document for tags.
+Adds, removes, replaces or tests the specified document for tags or data.
 Operations must be specified using the [JSONPatch](http://jsonpatch.com/) format.

+> %tip%
+> Tip
+>
-Always retrieve document tags first before applying a patch, to know the order tags have been added to the document.
+> If you plan on patching tags, always retrieve document tags first before applying a patch, to know the order tags have been added to the document.

 > %warning%
 > Limitations
 >
 > * Only **add**, **remove**, **replace** and **test** operations are supported.
-> * It is currently only possible to change tags, not other parts of a document.
+> * It is only possible to patch **data** and/or **tags** of a document.
+> * It is only possible to patch the data of JSON documents.

-##### Example
+##### Example: Patching Tags

 ```
 $ curl -i -X PATCH 'http://localhost:9500/docs/test.json' --header "Content-Type:application/json" -d '[{"op":"add", "path":"/tags/3", "value":"test1"},{"op":"add", "path":"/tags/4", "value":"test2"},{"op":"add", "path":"/tags/5", "value":"test3"}]'